pixlygames/Journal/README.md

 ## Support

-If you encounter any issues during setup or have questions, please visit Discord or see website for contact information:
+If you encounter any issues during setup or have questions, please visit [Telegram](https://t.me/pixlygames) or see website for contact information:

-## Credits

-Created by Pixly Games

-## License

-MIT license.